owainlewis/athena/README.markdown

 You can easily test large numbers of URLs for errors by creating a text file with a list of urls

-create a new file called urls.txt
+create a new file called urls.txt.
+You can add comments by starting any line with a hash #

+    # My websites to test

     http://www.google.com
 	http://www.owainlewis.com